daniel-samson/typefs/README.md

 Type FS
 ====

-A file storage package that provides a single interface to many types of filesystems.
+A file storage package that provides a single way to manipulate many types of filesystems.
 Type FS is a package for NodeJs and Typescript projects.

 ## Project Status